How to avoid becoming a missionary

 - Cultural Differences: Adapting to a new culture can

 be difficult.
-Misunderstandings and miscommunication often occur as missionaries struggle to connect with local people.
+Misunderstandings and miscommunication often occur in the struggles to interact meaningfully with local people.

-- Feeling Disconnected: Being far from family, friends, and familiar surroundings can lead to feelings of loneliness and isolation.
-This will be especially true during holidays and special days like birthdays and anniversaries.
+- Feeling Disconnected: Being far from family, long-time friends, and familiar surroundings can lead to feelings of loneliness and isolation.
+This will be particularly true during holidays and special days like birthdays and anniversaries.

 - Health Risks: Missionaries sometimes live where there is limited access to medical care.
 They can also be exposed to illnesses and diseases that are not common in their home countries and for which they are not familiar with the remedies.